Ugwum/Plan-A-Challenge1/README.md

 ##To Deploy and run the microservice app  Kuberntes

-4. Open a command prompt at the root of the Challenge1\SimpleMicroservice
+4. Open a command prompt at the root of the simplemicroservice

 5. Provided Kubernetes cli setup properly done
-   Run the command "kubectl apply -f node-app-deployment.yaml"
+   Run the command "kubectl apply -f simplemicroservice.deployment.yaml"

 6. Run kubectl get pods